tky823/DNN-based_source_separation/egs/librispeech/README.md

 ## How to do
 At the training and evaluation stage, log is saved like `train_<TIME_STAMP>.log`.
 `<TIME_STAMP>` is given by `date "+%Y%m%d-%H%M%S"`, and it depends on time zone.
-I recommend specify your time zone like `TZ=UTC-9 date "+%Y%m%d-%H%M%S"`.
+I recommend that you specify your time zone like `TZ=UTC-9 date "+%Y%m%d-%H%M%S"`.
 Here, `TZ=UTC-9` means `Coordinated Universal Time +9 hours`.

 ### 0. Preparation